KVOS-TV: Sale to Weigel Broadcasting

 Weigel Broadcasting agreed to acquire KVOS-TV and KFFV, along with KAXT-CD and KTLN-TV in San Francisco, in a $23.2 million deal on October 18, 2017, giving Weigel control of both of its MeTV affiliates in the Puget Sound region.
 The sale was closed on January 15, 2018, with KVOS and sister station KFFV now under Weigel ownership.

 Former logo from 2018 to 2024 (now on DT8) and KFFV-DT3.

 On January 17, 2018, H&I became KVOS's primary network and moved to subchannel 12.1, MeTV was relocated to subchannel 12.3 and new offering Decades was added to subchannel 12.4.
 KVOS' lineup expanded once more on September 3, 2018, when Start TV was added to subchannel 12.5.
-MeTV Plus was added to subchannel 12.6 on September 27, 2021.
+MeTV+ was added to subchannel 12.6 on September 27, 2021.
 On March 28, 2022 Story Television launched on subchannel 12.7.

 In April 2019, the CRTC approved a request by Shaw Cable in Kelowna, British Columbia, to add KVOS-DT3 to its systems on a discretionary basis.
 Shaw felt that the aforementioned switch to Heroes & Icons was at odds with its authorization to carry the programming feed with MeTV programming.
 There was no objection from the only local station in the market (which, however, is owned by a corporate sibling).